NZ Defence Force claims 105 errors in Hit & Run including false report of Taliban leader's death

 In a newly revealed military briefing, former NZ Defence Force chief Lieutenant General Tim Keating says eight hours of footage filmed by a United States military drone would "expeditiously exonerate" those involved.

-Keating told Minister of Defence Ron Mark in April he had tried again - unsuccessfully - to convince the United States to declassify the video so it could be shown to the New Zealand public.
+Keating told Defence Minister Ron Mark in April he had tried again - unsuccessfully - to convince the United States to declassify the video so it could be shown to the New Zealand public.

 He said the NZSAS would be completely cleared through the "detailed analysis" of the book, and drone and helicopter footage which "completely contradicts the main thrusts of Hit & Run".